 Unfortunately, silverfish infestation can have an indirect effect on your health.
 They are prey to various dangerous pests such as centipedes, spiders and cockroaches which can harm humans or spread diseases.

-Silverfish also damage various household objects—leather furniture, books, important documents and family memorabilia.
+Households all over the UK have reported damage caused by silverfish to various household objects—leather furniture, books, important documents and family memorabilia.
 They also feed on wallpapers and wallpaper glue and a serious infestation can easily strip your walls off its coverings.

 They feed on plants and sugary foods.
 They have developed keen love for cereal and have been found inside sealed packages.